AshiqRashid/Script_for_Tunnel_and_APN/README.md

 # Script_for_Tunnel_and_APN

 This script is able to create multiple tunnels and APNs.

 # INSTRUCTION
-**1.** Copy Tunnel_Automation.py, tunBuilder.sh, copy.sh, restart.sh, and APNs.json files to /etc/open5gs/ location.
+Follow the below steps to create multiple tunnels and APNs using the script **1.** Copy Tunnel_Automation.py, tunBuilder.sh, copy.sh, restart.sh, and APNs.json files to /etc/open5gs/ location.

 **2.** Inside APNs.json, write the information of your APN and Tunnel which you want to create in json format.
-Remember during editing this APNs.json file, you should not edit the first APN’s information.
 Add your tunnel’s information inside the curly bracket.
 Here, dnn is the APN name and dev is the Tunnel name.
+***Caution:*** Remember during writing inside this APNs.json file, you should not edit the first APN’s information.

     {
         "addr": "10.45.0.1/24",